mrtcode/arkivo-slack/README.md

 4. Copy the link from "WebHook URL" section.

 ### Add an Arkivo subscription
-Each subscription can have multiple plugins and each plugin can have different configuration that is valid only for the specific subscription.
+Each subscription can have multiple plugins and each plugin can have a different configuration that is valid only for the specific subscription.

-Arkivo has an integrated HTTP API which can be used to create or delete subscriptions.
+Arkivo has an integrated HTTP API which can be used to create, list or delete subscriptions.

 Here is a request example to create a subscription with an activated and configured Arkivo Slack plugin: